riyadomf/flippit/Readme.md

 #### **Feature Engineering: From Raw Data to Intelligent Signals**

-The performance of any machine learning model is dictated by the quality of its features.
-Raw data was transformed into intelligent signals for the model to learn from:
+I transformed Raw data into intelligent signals for the model to learn from:

 * **NLP-Driven Keyword Features:** To quantify the impact of a property's condition and finishes, the unstructured `text` description was processed. **Keyword flags** were engineered to create binary features such as `is_renovated` and `is_fixer_upper`.
 This allowed the model to learn the specific price premium associated with homes described as "updated" versus the discount for homes needing "TLC".